10 Essential Items in a Survival Kit

 Mylar Emergency Blanket

-These serve multiple uses including warmth, and potential shelter similar to a small tarp.
+These serve multiple uses including warmth (wrap yourself in it to reflect your body heat back to you), and potential shelter similar to a small tarp.
 These are so small that keeping several will hardly take any room at all in your kit.
+Uses For A Space Blanket – Emergency Blanket – Thermal Blanket.
+This particular ‘Original’ space blanket brand now manufacture a heavy-duty (Made in USA) outdoor all weather blanket.

 Stainless Steel Water Container

 Get the kind with a screw-on lid, purposely made for hiking.
-It will carry water and can be used to boil/purify water from other sources.
+It will carry water and can also be used to boil /purify water for drinking from questionable sources.

-This list of ten survival kit items is meant as a starting point for putting together your own kit.
-These items will easily fit into a backpack or on your person.
-Adjust the contents as you see fit, as any list can be highly debatable due to the many caveats.
-In fact, if I did this again tomorrow, the list would probably change slightly 😉
+This list of ten survival kit items is meant to give you ideas as a starting point for putting together your own kit.
+These items will easily fit into a backpack.
+Adjust the contents as you see fit, as any such list is variable.